Grantor-Retained Annuity Trust

 An advanced trust such as the lifetime access trust (SLAT) simultaneously eliminates estate taxes while securing your assets against lawsuits.
 This is an irrevocable trust, just like the GRAT.
 When you channel your assets into the SLAT, you technically do not legally own them.
 So they remain inaccessible for those seeking personal injury compensation or divorce settlement from you.

 GRAT and similar irrevocable trusts are an excellent way of protecting assets from the taxman, creditors, and ex-partners to benefit heirs and beneficiaries.
 However, plan it such that the GRAT’s annuity term or other irrevocable trust expires before you slip away.
+Find an estate attorney who considers themselves a GRAT attorney.

 If you die before the term expires, the assets will be included with the rest of your estate for federal taxation.
 The fraction summed up for taxation will depend on the 7520 rates at the time you pass.